brettwooldridge/HikariCP/README.md

 by your execution environment.
 When the pool reaches this size, and no idle connections are available, calls to getConnection() will block for up to ``connectionTimeout`` milliseconds before timing out.  *Default: 10*

+:arrow_right:``metricRegistry``<br/>
+This property is only available via programmatic configuration.
+This property allows you to specify an instance of a *Codahale/Dropwizard* ``MetricRegistry`` to be used by the pool to record various metrics.
+See the [Metrics](https://github.com/brettwooldridge/HikariCP/wiki/Codahale-Metrics) wiki page for details. *Default: none*

 :abc:``username``<br/>
 This property sets the default authentication username used when obtaining *Connections* from